TheJoshZ/Mech-Gearbox/README.md

 # ENGR380 Gearbox Design Project

-Single-stage speed reduction gearbox designed for vessel propulsion, developed as part of ENGR380 Design of Machine Elements at UBC Okanagan.
+Single-stage speed reduction gearbox designed for vessel propulsion, developed as part of Design of Machine Elements at UBC.

 ## ⚙️ Project Overview